kishoreravi24/state-management/README.md

 # Getting started with Redux

-## check the logic.txt file for overflow.
+## check the logic.txt file for workflow.